jarrodrumsey/DownloadOrganizerService/README.md

 Getting Started
 ======================

-The default useage for the script is to sort the DOWNLOADS directory for a logged in user operating on a Windows machine.
+The default usage for the script is to sort the DOWNLOADS directory for a logged in user operating on a Windows machine.
 Using the script without parameters will result in the user being asked if they are sure they would like to sort the downloads folder.